 Swimming pool spillovers are a wonderful water feature that connects a small spa or hot tub to the larger pool.
 With many homeowners and pool builders getting creative with their spa designs these days, a spillover can take on several different designs, which you’ll see more of below.
 In this guide, I’ll walk through the main benefits of spillovers, potential concerns to look out for, design inspiration, and how to get one in your pool.
 Ready?
 Let’s go!

 Why would you want to include a spillover in your pool design?
 Let’s go through some of the main advantages.

 Bringing Your Pool Environment Together

 As I mentioned, a spillover connects your spa area to the main pool.
 The result is a U-shaped spa that creates a super open feel to your entire pool environment.
 Without the spillover, there would be a 4th wall closing the spa off, which could feel isolating and separating.
 For some, that may be a good thing.
 But, a spillover is a good idea if you want a more open feel.

 The rush of the water spilling from the hot tub to the main pool helps drown out the other noises and distractions of life, making you feel like you’re in a hotel spa or resort.

 Pool Circulation & Water Temperature

 Not only is the rush of the water therapeutic, but it also helps keep your pool clean!
 The constantly moving water introduces oxygen to your main pool, which cools down the temperature and keeps the water moving.
-Good water circulation will help your chemicals spread evenly around the pool and keep water flowing through your filtration system, which helps keeps your water crystal clear.
+Good water circulation will help your chemicals spread evenly around the pool and keep water flowing through your filtration system, which helps keep your water crystal clear.